apache/incubator-ponymail-site/source/markdown/docs/ARCHIVING.md

 - If you have a single-node setup, we recommend using the `full` generator.
 This generator uses the full message body, including MTA trails (Received headers etc), to generate an ID.
-- If you have a clustered/redundant setup (multiple archiver nodes), we recommend using the `redundant` generator.
+- If you have a clustered/redundant setup (multiple archiver nodes), we recommend using the `cluster` generator.
 This will use as many unique traits in an email as possible, but discard the MTA trail (which differs from machine to machine).

 We do not recommend using the older generators (`medium` and `short`)